-Kindergarten entry: A student entering kindergarten must be immunized for two doses of Varicella (Chickenpox) vaccine.
+Kindergarten through twelfth: A student entering kindergarten through twelfth grade must be immunized with two doses of the Varicella (Chickenpox) vaccine.
 The first dose must be administered on or after the student's first birthday.
-Seventh grade entry: A student entering seventh grade must be immunized for two doses of Varicella (Chickenpox) vaccine.

 Early childhood program entry: A child one year of age or older attending an early childhood program must have received one dose of Varicella (Chickenpox) vaccine prior to entry.
 It is recommended that children receive the second dose of Varicella vaccine at 4-6 years of age.
 Children enrolled in early childhood programs must be immunized for varicella vaccine according to their appropriate age.
 The number of doses required varies by a child's age and how long ago they were vaccinated.